 provides worked examples;

-The basic context of SEDS is that though providing an electronic definition of the data interface to a spacecraft device or software component with associated semantic meaning, this can be interchanged between different users of the information held in the SEDS without mis-interpretation and allowing for automation of the use of the information, e.g. automatic generation of software device drivers implementing device- or software-specific access protocols.

 Applicability

 This document is applicable for any user of SOIS EDS.

 Rationale

 The Spacecraft Onboard Interface Services (SOIS) working group is looking at the On-board communications architectures and how would it be possible to maximize reuse and minimize component integration efforts.
 A key part of this activity is the definition of the Command and Data Acquisition Services (CDAS), which correspond to level 7 in the OSI communication protocol model.
 As that is above the layers where data can be simply treated as an abstract stream of bytes, implementing those services for a particular device requires knowledge of the layout, interpretation and sequencing of the underlying protocol data units to be transmitted to and from that device.